CookieCockroach/kylie-chen-Capstone/proposal/README.md

 - Create migrations

-- Gather 15 sample closet items
+- Generate a few sample closet items

 - Create seeds with sample closet item data

 - Deploy client and server projects so all commits will be reflected in production

 - feature: my closet
-  - create
+  - create the closet home, top and bottom pages

 - feature: laundry basket
-  - build datafile/database/table to hold all clothes tagged with "dirty"
+  - build endpoint to get all clothes tagged with "dirty"
   - create front-end interfact to display all 'checked-out' clothes, and a button to restore them to closet

 - feature: inspiration
-  - create Endpoint for API
+  - hookup Endpoint for image API
   - create front-end interfact to display inspiration image

 - Feature: Home page